jmgore75/PracticalML/Abstract.md

 - Know your problem
-- Know your data
+- Know your data (is it text, is it image)
 - Set up your test harness
+  - Transform your data (e.g. from text)
+  - Preprocess your data (whitening)
   - Train, test (with cross validation)
-  - Preprocess your data (whitening)
   - Pick performance measure (usually accuracy)
 - Set up an all-purpose test harness
 - Spot check a variety of algorithms and pursue